 After each practice exam, I would review the questions that I got wrong to develop a list of knowledge areas that I needed to re-review.

 I had an issue with mock questions that I got from the Internet, and I think you need to take notice of this if you too are collecting questions off the Internet.

 I had around 4000+ PMP sample questions.
 But they were not as difficult as you would get on the exam.
-In fact, I had some of the PMBOK-4 based questions (example, Administering Procurement process) which can confuse you and create havoc – so I suggest stay away from any PMBOK-4 based questions.
+In fact, I had some of the questions from earlier versions of PMBOK (example, Administering Procurement process) which can confuse you and create havoc – so I suggest stay away from any earlier versions of PMBOK based questions.

 Preparing For The Exam

 I booked my exam in last week of June, and the date I chose was 5th July.

 Last week prior to the exam, I just referred to my notes and gave one swipe of PMBOK.

 I also completed the PMP Formula guide by Shiv, and updated my notes.

 I made sure that I gave enough time to myself to relax between study sessions.

 I travelled a day early to the exam centre as it is not in same city where I live in.
 It was